Attractor sets and Julia sets in low dimensions: Preliminaries

 A quasiregular semigroup $G$ generated by $\{f_1,\ldots, f_m \}$ acting on $\overline{\R^n}$ has the property that there exists $K\geq 1$ so that every element of $G$ is a quasiregular map with maximal distortion at most $K$.
 We necessarily have that every element of a quasiregular semigroup is a uniformly quasiregular map..
 Clearly in dimension two with $K=1$, we just recover rational semigroups.

 The Julia set and Fatou set are defined in exactly the same way as for rational semigroups.
-Here, the quasiregular version of Montel's Theorem is key in being able to define these dynamical objects.
+Here, the quasiregular version of Montel's Theorem plays an important role in studying the properties of these dynamical objects.
 See \cite{IM} for the introduction of quasiregular semigroups to the literature and \cite{F} for more recent developments.